DARCARS Orange Park Chrysler Dodge Jeep RAM

 Wagoneer vs. Grand Wagoneer Specs

-Three rows can hold up to eight passengers or up to seven if you decide on second-row captain's chairs instead.
+Three rows in the Wagoneer and Grand Wagoneer accommodate up to eight occupants (or seven with second-row captain's chairs).
 With both a Wagoneer SUV and a Grand Wagoneer model, front-seat passengers will get 40.9 inches of legroom and 41.3 inches of headroom.

 Wagoneer vs. Grand Wagoneer performance is more diverse.
-The first option comes with a 5.7-liter V-8 engine standard that makes 392 horsepower and 404 pound-feet of torque.
-The second has a 6.4-liter V-8 standard engine that can deliver up to 471 horsepower and 455 pound-feet of torque.
+The first option comes with a standard-output 3.0-liter twin-turbo I-6 engine that makes 420 horsepower and 468 pound-feet of torque in the Wagoneer.
+The second is a high-output version of the same engine that delivers 540 horsepower and 521 pound-feet of torque in the Grand Wagoneer.
 Both are matched to an eight-speed automatic transmission.
-However, a Wagoneer SUV comes with standard rear-wheel drive (though 4WD is available), while the Grand Wagoneer SUV has 4WD automatically for better traction.
+However, Wagoneer SUVs come with standard rear-wheel drive (though 4WD is available), while the Grand Wagoneer SUV has 4WD as standard equipment for better traction.

 Both vehicles can offer powerful performance on the road, but many people get them for how they tackle off-road situations.